rschristopher/rschristopher.github.io/src/bitcoin-as-money/separation-money-and-state.md

 ## Money and State

-...

-What is the ultimate fate of modern fiat, the petrodollar system known as USD?
+What is the ultimate fate of modern fiat, that is, what is the fate of the petrodollar system known as USD?

+???+ info "USD sound and unsound"
     The USD was
     originally backed by gold.
-Roughly $20/ounce,
+    It was sound money worth roughly $20/ounce.
- then $35/ounce during the
+    Later, during the
- Breton Woods era.
+    Breton Woods era
-It wasn't till after 1971 that pure fiat USD emerged.
+    it was worth $35/ounce.
+    This system ended in 1971,
+    the petrodollar system emerged,
+    and global fiat was born.

     These are, by any measure, distinct monies, but all were known as "USD".

 The fate of the existing
  post-1971 fiat USD seems obvious, as fiat systems tend to hyperinflate into oblivion.
-And at this point fiat currencies have lost so much value that it js best measured in the number of nines (99%, 99.9%, and soon 99.99%).
+At this point fiat currencies have lost so much value that they're best measured in the number of nines (99%, 99.9%, 99.99%, and so on).

 Something like
  80% of all circulating money was created